 Dr Chris Garvey

 Dr Garvey is a research scientist who applies advanced physical characterisations at the interface between biology and materials science.
-As well as his role as an instrument scientist on the small-angle neutron scattering instrument QUOKKA, Chris’ research explores an underlying theme which is the difference between the behaviour of molecules singly, and as ensembles, or in more complicated mixtures such as cells and their components (e.g. organelles, walls, membranes).The differences are due to the interactions molecules and the host matrix.
+As well as his role as an instrument scientist on the small-angle neutron scattering instrument QUOKKA, Chris’ research explores an underlying theme which is the difference between the behaviour of molecules singly, and as ensembles, or in more complicated mixtures such as cells and their components (e.g. organelles, walls, membranes).The differences are due to the interactions between molecules and the host matrix.
 A particular focus has been cell walls of plants, and the industrially important group of materials called cellulosics.

 Small-angle scattering and contrast variation are important tools for his research.
 Chris develops novel measurement environments and methods which further extend the utility of the small-angle-scattering technique to applied and industrial problems.
+The adjunct positions that he holds facilitate his interest in experimental physics applied to diverse range of scientific problems and the supervision of research students to solve useful and interesting scientific problems.

 - Ph.D. in Chemical Engineering, Monash University.

-- M.Sc.
-In Physical Chemistry, University of Sydney.
+- M.Sc. in Physical Chemistry, University of Sydney.

 van ‘t Hag, L., de Campo, L., Garvey, C. J., Feast, G. C., Leung, A. E., Yepuri, N. R., Yepuri, N.R., Knott, R., Greaves, T.L., Tran, N., Gras, S.L., Drummond, C.J., Conn, C. E., “Using SANS with Contrast-Matched Lipid Bicontinuous Cubic Phases To Determine the Location of Encapsulated Peptides, Proteins, and Other Biomolecules”, J. Phys.
 Chem.
 Lett., 7, 2862 (2016). doi:10.1021/acs.jpclett.6b01173